AlaaAlTaher/Glob-Assignment/README.md

 ### ✅ Conclusion

 The capture confirms successful HTTP communication between the Windows client and the Ubuntu web server.
-Wireshark displayed TCP handshakes, HTTP requests/responses, and ICMP messages, proving full two-way network communication.
+Wireshark displayed TCP handshakes, HTTP requests/responses, and ICMP messages, confirming full two-way communication.

 ---

-✅ **Final Note:** Practical A is now fully completed — including Part A (Python Script), Part B (Bash Cron Job), and Part C (Wireshark Capture).
+✅ **Final Note:** All three parts of the practical section (A, B, and C) have been fully completed and verified.